rigelramadhan/BossQueue/README.md

 # BossQueue: An App That Makes Dine In Orders Easier

+### Update 2022/1/17 (Rigel)
+- All the main functionality of food ordering is not complete but not polished and cleaned
+- All bugs regarding the main food transactions are gone
+- Will be working on making the codes cleaner and more efficient
+- WIll be working on the UI/UX side of it

 ### Update 2022/1/14 (Rigel)
 - Switched from using Realtime Database to Firestore for static data
 - Started to implement repository pattern